 Alma Mater: Concordia University, Nebraska

 Samuels has been on staff for an unprecedented run of success for a program that's roster has grown significantly in recent seasons.
-Since Samuels joined the staff, Concordia has posted 22 combined top 10 national team finishes and 41 total top 25 national team finishes, in addition to the two team national championships.
+Since Samuels joined the staff, Concordia has posted 24 combined top 10 national team finishes and 43 total top 25 national team finishes, in addition to the two team national championships.
 The women's track program possesses active streaks of seven-straight GPAC titles and six-consecutive top five national meet claims.

 Samuels competed at Concordia from 2001-04.
 He was a four-time NAIA All-American and a four-time GPAC Champion.
 Samuels was the 2002 National Runner-Up in the 400 meter dash at the Indoor National Meet.
 For his efforts, Samuels was named 2002 GPAC Indoor Men’s Athlete-of-the-Year.
 He holds five school records including individual indoor records in the 200 meter dash and 400 meter dash.
 He was also a member of record setting 4x400 meter relay teams in both indoor and outdoor seasons (relay records have since been broken).

-Mark resides in Seward with his wife Kari, daughter Jordyn, son Landon and daughter Aspen.
+Mark resides in Seward with his wife Kari, daughter Jordyn, son Landon, daughter Aspen and son Owen.
 In his spare time, Mark enjoys fishing, cycling and running.